 You can’t just stock up on cans of beer at your local supermarket and call it Oktoberfest.
 Beer is brewed specially for the occasion and served in one-liter mugs known as Maßkrug or Maß for short.
 Along with the typical German toast “Prost!”, you’re likely to hear people clinking glasses with the Bavarian “Oans, zwoa, g’suffa!” – “One, two, drink up!”.

 Good beer deserves good food (and you’ll thank yourself in the morning).
 Be sure to sample the hearty Bavarian dishes on offer: Brezn (Pretzels), Obazda (a Bavarian cheese delicacy typically eaten with Brezn), Hendl (Austro-Bavarian for “roast chicken”) and Haxn (roasted ham hock) are all delicious.

-A Dirndl is a traditional dress for women that’s popular among female Oktoberfest visitors.
+A Dirndl is a traditional dress that’s popular among female Oktoberfest visitors.
 They’re often very flattering, but before you take that as an invitation to flirt, have a closer look.
-If she’s tied her ribbon on the right side, she’s spoken for.
+If she’s tied her ribbon on the right side, she’s not looking for something new.
 If it’s on the left, viel Spass – she’s single!

 Gents, if you really want to get into the spirit of Oktoberfest, you need to leave the sneakers, jeans and baseball caps back home.
 You’ll fit in much better wearing Lederhose – traditional leather pants.
 To complete the look, add a Charivari (a kind of chain), Loferl (calf-warmers) and Haferl-Schuhe (traditional shoes).